In this section:

 Do a background check.
 You can obtain things such as criminal records, civic judgments, bankruptcies, professional licenses, driving records, tax liens and sex offenses.
 While this information is important, remember if someone’s not caught for an offense, it won't be on a background check.
 Also note that if a nanny doesn’t have work eligibility there may be little to no record of them to check.

 “If you're hiring a nanny for the first time, do yourself a favor and do not rely on references alone.
-Do background checks, ask SPECIFIC questions of former employers (was she ever late?, did she call in sick a lot?, would you trust her in an emergency?, what method of discipline did she use, etc.) and most of all, follow your gut.”
+Do background checks, ask SPECIFIC questions of former employers (were they ever late?, did they call in sick a lot?, would you trust them in an emergency?, what method of discipline did they use, etc.) and most of all, follow your gut.”

 Meet the References in person if you can.
 Having a face-to-face meeting can help you decipher a lot about what the nanny's had to deal with on a daily basis and what their family environment might be like.
 Additionally, just suggesting a meeting can help you determine a reference's legitimacy (if a false reference has been given, they probably won't want to meet you in person!)